The BEST Chicken Parmesan EVER with Crispy, succulent chicken, life changing flavor bursting 5 Minute marinara, and bubbly mozzarella and Parmesan!

 - Keep breading hands separate: Although there are three different steps to breading, it is actually quite a quick process.
 I like to use my left hand to dip my chicken in the flour and eggs and then my right hand to push in the breadcrumbs.
 This ensures my right hand stays clean and doesn’t get the breadcrumbs gummy.

 - Cook in hot oil: Crispy Chicken Parmesan instead of soggy can only be achieved by cooking in hot oil for the right length of time.
 Heat the oil until its shimmering but not smoking and is hot enough so a piece of breading dropped into the oil will sizzle.
 350 degrees F is ideal.
-For ultimate crispy chicken Parmesan, don’t overcrowd your pan and cook until the chicken is deeply golden.
-I cook my chicken in 2 batches.
+For ultimate crispy chicken Parmesan, don’t overcrowd your pan, cooking in 2-3 bathes; cook until the chicken is deeply golden.

 - How long do fry chicken for Chicken Parmesan?
 3-4 minutes is the approximate amount of time it will take for your white panko to transform into wonderfully golden BUT you will want to peak under your chicken occasionally when frying so you know when to flip it.
 You want it deeply golden for extra crunch but not burnt.
 The more golden the chicken, the crispier it will be.